 The above persona / benefit grid can also be applied to ensure consistency in marketing message across various channels, from paid search to social to content marketing and automation.
 It’s worth taking the time to get this right, and feedback from relevant stakeholders will benefit your work.

-Consider this; what do your customers need to experience to go from awareness (cold) through to decision and purchase (hot)?
+Consider this: what do your customers need to experience to progress from awareness (cold) through to decision and purchase (hot)?
 This is your buyer journey.
 It will vary if you have multiple personas.

 Automation allows you to personalise content at scale, but it also allows you to serve the perfect content to your audience based on their position in this journey.
 Automation should serve content which helps them make smooth progress on the road to purchase.

 Take time to work through the buyer journey for each persona, and for your different revenue streams.

 Content Audit: Spotting the Gaps for Marketing Automation Sequences